Genital warts

 The type of treatment you'll be offered depends on what the warts look like and where they are.
 The doctor or nurse will discuss this with you.

-It may take weeks or months for treatment to work and the warts may come back.
-In some people, the treatment does not work.
+It may take weeks or months for genital wart treatment to work and the warts may come back.
+Sometimes the treatment does not work.

 Do